rojasand/learn_aws_associate_developer/README.md

  - In Bucket properties go to Edit static website hosting and fill the info with index.html and error.html
  - In the _index.html_ change the `xhttp.open("GET","____", true)` to the new API Gateway URL created, and Upload the two files _index.html_ and _error.html_ to the Bucket
  - Go to the Bucket static website URL and you'll see the button which after the click will change the message in the page

+### Lambda Version Control
+As soon a Lambda is created it has a versio called `$LATEST` and lets say you need to update the Lambda, so the latest versio will be attached to it.\
+Keeping different type of versions is useful for:
+ - Multiple versions to keep backups
+ - Alias to point to specific version of the function code
+   - Important to change Aliases when new versions are updated and needed

+#### Lambda Version Control Demo
+ - Create a Lambda with latest Nodejs
+ - Upload a first version of a code and deploy
+ - Test the Lambda
+ - In Actions, select public new version and give it a description, it will be VERSION 1 with a `:1` in the end of the ARN
+ - In Actions, select create Alias and give it name `prod` and version select 1
+ - Now the Lambda will have **Alias:Prod** and the ARN will have `:prod` in the end of the ARN
+ - Now we upload and updated version of the code, Deploy and Test it
+ - Check that the ARN is now normal without any suffix because it points to `$LATEST`
+ - Now publish a new versino from `$LATEST` and give it another description
+ - The ARN will now have `:2` as suffix
+ - Create a new Alias called **Test** with the version 2
+ - The Lambda will now have **Alias:Test** and `:Test` as suffix of the ARN
+ - e.g. of a Alias ARN: arn:aws:lambda:**Region**:**Account**:function:**LambdaName**:**ALIAS**

+### Lambda Concurrent Executions
+It allows to limit how many executions of your function can happen in parallel, this is to enable throttling.
+The default limit is 1009 concurrent executions per second.\
+The **error 429 HTTP** is when your Lambda invocations are beign rejected because of the limit executions.\
+To raise the limit exexutions, you can contact AWS support.\
+**Reserved Concurrency** is a limit that guarantees a set number of concurrent executions are always available to a critical functions

+### Lambda And VPC Access Demo
+In this Use case, we have a Lambda that needs to access data from a EC2 or RDS that are inside a Security Group, which is inside a Private VPC, so the Lambda must have access to this VPC in order to have access; For this its important to have the **VPC**, **Subnets** and **Security Groups**:
+ - Create a VPC with subnets and Security Groups
+ - Create a Lambda, by default it only has the right to write in CloudWatch Logs
+ - Go to the Lambda Role and add the **AWSLambdaVPCAccessExecutionRole** permission
+ - By default there is no VPC in a Lambda, so edit and select the one you created before
+ - Now you will have access to the other resources

+### Lambda Ephemeral and Persistent Data Storage Patterns
+Lambda is stateless so it means that you cant keep any data, everything is ephemeral and it wont last more than 15min of execution, so to keep the data in a persistent way, you'll need to save it for example in a S3
+ - /tmp
+   - Temporary Storage
+   - Like a cached file system can be accessed by multiple invocations
+   - data is not persistent
+ - Additional libraries in your deployment zip file
+   - you have a package Lambda max size of 250mb
+   - it slows down deployment
+ - Lambda Layers
+   - for Libraries and SDKs in best practice
+   - large dependencies
+   - better performance
+   - Negative: you cant update your Layer, you must upload your new files and create a new layer
+ - S3
+   - Object Storage Only
+   - Cannot Append Data
+   - Every change of data creates a new version of it
+ - EFS (Elastic Fule System)
+   - Shared File System, persistent and can be dynamically updated
+   - Mountable, it can be mounted to other lambdas
+   - it must have SAME VPC as the Lambda

+### Lambda Environment Variables
+is a configuration which allows to set Key:Value items to be retrieved by the Lambda at execution, so this helps to abstract the critical information from being hard coded.\
+The Environment Variables are attached to a version so when updated, they will be erased

+### Other Lmabda Configurable Parameters
+ - VPC
+ - General Configuration
+ - Triggers
+ - Permissions
+ - Function URL
+ - Tags

+### Lambda X-RAY
+when Enabled, it allows to disect the different interactions of a lambda with the multiple services of AWS in order to see exactly the actions that are executed inside the Lambda and see the results and errors in a more understandable way

+### Lambda Invocation Lifecyle and Errors
+by default when a function returns an error, it will perform two retries, first it will wait one minute, then two minutes.

+#### Dead-Letter Queues (DLQs)
+its a Failure Handlign mechanism that holds failed events until they are retrieved using the Services SQS, SNS or Lambda Destinations.\
+For example if an invocation was successful it will send a message to a SQS, but if it failed it will send a message to SNS which will send an email to notify about the failure with a lot of information to understand the error

+## Characteristics of Event-Driven Architecture
+ - Asynchronous: events and communication are connected via triggers but no response is expected or required
+ - Loosely Coupled: services and components operate and scale independently of each other
+ - Single-Purpose Functions: stateless functions performing a short-lived task
+ - AWS Services: are like building blocks
+ - Minimal Maintenance: AWS take care of upgrading and make your services reliable
+ - Best Practice: Avoid coding what AWS Services already proposes

+The normal architecture pipeline goes as following:\
+Event Source &rarr; Event Router &rarr; Event Destination\
+for example:\
+S3 Action &rarr; EventBridge Trigger &rarr; Lambda Execution

+### Banking Application Example Architecture

+API Gateway &rarr; Lambda Withdrawal &rarr; DynamoDB &rarr; EventBridge &rarr; A/B\
+A: &rarr; Lambda Overdraft Increase &rarr; SQS\
+B: &rarr; Lambda Overdraft Notification &rarr; SNS

+### Image Processing Example Architecture

+S3 UploadedImages &rarr; Lambda ImageProcessing &rarr; A/B\
+A: &rarr; S3 ProcessedImages &larr; CloudFront\
+B: &rarr; DynamoDB

+### Processing Streaming Data Example Architecture
+SocialMediaEvents &rarr; Kinesis Firehose &rarr; Lambda Data Processor &rarr; DynamoDB

+## Step-Functions
+Provides a visual interface for a serverless application, which later creates a State Machine to execute the app.
+It allows the orchestration and manage the logic of your application including:
+ - Sequencial Worflow DAG
+ - Error Handling
+ - Retry Logic

+#### Example for Parallel Steps
+Start &rarr; Process photo &rarr; IN\
+*IN &rarr; Extract Metadata &rarr; OUT*\
+*IN &rarr; Resize Image &rarr; OUT*\
+*IN &rarr; Facial Recognition &rarr; OUT*\
+OUT &rarr; Load in Database &rarr; End

+#### Branching Workfow
+Start &rarr; Trigger CodeBuild Build &rarr; Get Test Results &rarr; All Tests Passed? &rarr; A/B \
+&rarr; A &rarr; Notify Success &rarr; End\
+&rarr; B &rarr; Notify Failure &rarr; End

+### Step-Function Demo
+ - Create a Step-Function and select the Job Poller template with premade Lambdas
+ - Check the Open in a new browser tab and Start Execcution
+ - Check the Step Function, green are Tasks OK, blue are Tasks in progress and red are Tasks KO
+ - Check the Event Schedule

+### Comparing Step-Function Workflows
+#### Standard Workflows
+ - Long-Running, durable and auditable workflows that may run up to a year with 90 days history
+ - At-Most-Once Model where tasks are not repeated unless declared by the workflow
+ - Non-Idempotent Actions so when processing a payment, only one will be processed not multiple times
+#### Express Workflows
+ - Short-Lived up to 5 minutes for high-volumes or event-processing-type-workloads
+ - Idempotent like transforming input data and storing result in DynamoDB
+ - Concurrent executions in parallel
+ - Good if an Identical Request has no side effect
+ - Types:
+   - Asynchronous: an email, you send a message and you continue
+   - Synchronous: a conversation, each person takes turns to talk to continue the conversation

+## X-RAY
+You can use it with many AWS Services to see the all interactions of your applications, here is a list of some services:
+ - EC2
+ - ECS
+ - Lambda
+ - Elastic Beanstalk
+ - SNS
+ - SQS
+ - DynamoDB
+ - ELB
+ - API Gateway

+Integrate with your apps and use X-ray more dynamically on apps written in:
+ - Java
+ - Node.js
+ - .NET
+ - Go
+ - Ruby
+ - Python

+**It is necessary to have the X-RAY SDK and or X-RAY Daemon for the service to be able to capture the information and send it to X-RAY HTTP requests, for ECS run the X-RAY Daemon in its own docker**

+You can also personalize your X-ray annotations with Key:Value pairs in order for you to filter information as desired